memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 CHECK STREAM myStream TIMEOUT 60000;
 ```

-If you started query, let's send some messages to the topic in the same way as
+If you started the query, let's send some messages to the topic in the same way
-described in the Kafka quick start guide.
+as described in the Kafka quick start guide.
 You should see a similar output:

 ```plaintext
 +--------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------+